Ima "Jean" Lea Lang 96, born to Inez & O.O. Carter of Ardmore, Oklahoma on Oct. 7th 1923.

 Her pain is now over, Godspeed onwards mother.

-To send flowers to Ima "Jean" Lea Lang's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ima "Jean" Lea Lang, please visit our floral store.